revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

     - Zonal: It is a specialized date-time API to deal with various timezones.

 - Java LocalDate Time Class:
-    - It is an immutable date-time object that represents a date-time, with the default format as yyyy-MM-dd-HH-mm-ss.zzz.
-It is used when time zones are NOT required.
+    - It is an immutable date-time object that represents a date-time, with the default format as yyyy-MM-dd-HH-mm-ss.zzz.It is used when time zones are NOT required.

 - ZonedDate Time Class in Java:
-    - It is an immutable representation of a date-time with a time-zone.
-Use it when time zones are to be considered.
-It is used to store all date and time fields.
+    - It is an immutable representation of a date-time with a time-zone.Use it when time zones are to be considered.It is used to store all date and time fields.

 </blockquote>
 </details>

 ---

-45. In Java, how do you convert a String to a LocalDate or a LocalDateTime? ?
+45.In Java, how do you convert a String to a LocalDate or a LocalDateTime? ?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)